By Kate Cohen

 1. Use Sunscreen

-If you are going to spend time in the sun, it’s important to use sunscreen.
+If you are going to spend time in the sun, it’s critical to use sunscreen.

 Sunscreen lotions, creams, and sprays all help to protect parts of your body that aren’t covered by clothing.

-A sunscreen’s SPF tells you how well it protects against UV rays.
+A sunscreen’s SPF, or Sun Protection Factor, tells you how well it protects against UV rays.
 Most people should choose an SPF of 30 or higher, which blocks 97% of UV rays.

 Make sure to apply it to your face, ears, neck, arms, hairline, and the tops of your feet.